Networks-it-uc3m/l2sm-md/README.md

-# L2S-M Multi Domain Client (L2S-M MD)
+# L2S-CES Layer 2 Secure Slices

-**L2S-M MD** is a powerful gRPC and CLI client designed to centrally manage multi-domain L2 networks and inter-cluster overlays.
+**L2S-CES** is a powerful gRPC and CLI client designed to centrally manage multi-domain L2 networks and inter-cluster overlays.
 It simplifies complex multi-cluster network configurations, enabling efficient management of inter-cluster connectivity and L2 network resources from a single control point.

 ---